God's Choice: Reception

 Reviewers wrote that Peshkin's account was fair in its presentation, and that his choice to let individuals "speak for themselves" through abundant quotations was a strength.
 They also noted how the book filled a gap in the field and that his final chapter was too moralistic.

-R. Scott Appleby (American Journal of Education) wrote that Peshkin succeeded at his attempt to be impartial, and that his presentation of fundamentalist culture is made both "understandable" and, in part, "admirable".
+R. Scott Appleby (American Journal of Education) wrote that Peshkin succeeded at his attempt to be impartial, and that his presentation of fundamentalist culture is made both "understandable" and, in part, "admirable."
 He reflected that this Christian pedagogy was closer to indoctrination than education in that it did not develop "critical skills and ... human capacities" in "open-ended" learning but professed a fixed chain of knowledge "from on high" where humans are errant and need authoritarian guidance.
-Appleby added that fundamentalism blames public schools and its associated state apparatus as both a manufacturer enemy needed to feed its "sense of crisis" and for creating "unsafe" areas unregulated by "Christian truth".
-Sociologist Susan Rose "broadens the base" of God's Choice in her 1988 Keeping Them Out of the Hands of Satan, and Appleby writes that the two books complement each other's lacunae.
+Appleby added that fundamentalism blames public schools and their associated state apparatus as both manufacturing enemies needed to feed its "sense of crisis" and for creating "unsafe" areas unregulated by "Christian truth."
+Sociologist Susan Rose "broadens the base" of God's Choice in her 1988 book Keeping Them Out of the Hands of Satan, and Appleby writes that the two books complement each other's lacunae.
 While God's Choice has an "engaging, sometimes riveting narrative" with vivid characters but little outside information apart from statistics, Keeping Them Out of the Hands of Satan includes extra detail on how fundamentalist groups interact and share a larger societal milieu.
-For example, Rose explains the difference in "born-again experiences" of evangelicals and fundamentalists, which Peshkin glosses over.
+For example, Rose explains the difference between the "born-again experiences" of evangelicals and fundamentalists, which Peshkin glosses over.